Huanan Seafood Wholesale Market

-The Wuhan Huanan Seafood Wholesale Market (武汉华南海鲜批发市场), also known as the Huanan Seafood Market (Huanan means 'South China') or simply the Wuhan Wet Market, was a live animal and seafood market in Jianghan District, Wuhan, the capital of Hubei Province, in Central China.
+The Wuhan Huanan Seafood Wholesale Market (武汉华南海鲜批发市场), also known as the Huanan Seafood Market (Huanan means 'South China') was a seafood market in Jianghan District, Wuhan, the capital of Hubei Province, in Central China.
 The market opened on 19 June 2002.

 The market became widely known worldwide after being identified by some sources as the epicenter site of coronavirus disease 2019 (COVID-19) and the resulting pandemic.
 It is still one of the most likely points of origin for the disease.
 The World Health Organization (WHO) was notified on 31 December 2019 about an outbreak of pneumonia in Wuhan.
 Of the initial 41 people hospitalized with "pneumonia", who were officially identified as having laboratory-confirmed SARS-CoV-2 infection, by 2 January 2020, two-thirds were exposed to the market.

 The market was closed permanently on 1 January 2020 for sanitary procedures and disinfection.
 Thirty-three out of 585 environmental samples (5.6%) obtained from the market indicated evidence of COVID-19 outbreak, according to the Chinese Center for Disease Control and Prevention.

+Its Chinese name, 华南海鲜批发市场, identifies it as a seafood wholesale market.
+With more than 1,000 stalls across roughly 50,000 square metres, it was the largest seafood wholesale market in central China and supplied the wider region.
+Its main goods were crab, shrimp and striped bass; wildlife’s was sold in a separate section.